-Our Compensation Committee is comprised of five of our independent directors: Daniel J. Altobello (Chairman), W. Robert Grafton, Maureen L. McAvey, Gilbert T. Ray and Bruce D. Wardinski.
-Our Compensation Committee met five times during 2014 and each of the members attended at least 75% of the meetings of our Compensation Committee.
+During 2016, our Compensation Committee was comprised of six of our independent directors: Daniel J. Altobello (Chairman), Maureen L. McAvey, Timothy R. Chi, Gilbert T. Ray, William J. Shaw (effective October 1, 2016) and Bruce D. Wardinski.
+Our Compensation Committee met five times during 2016 and each of the members (other than Mr. Shaw) attended at least 75% of the meetings of our Compensation Committee.

 Pursuant to its charter, our Compensation Committee is authorized to retain any consultant, as well as approve the consultant's fees, scope of work and other terms of retention.
-In 2014, as in previous years, our Compensation Committee retained Frederic W. Cook ("F.W.
-Cook") as its consultant.
-F.W.
-Cook advises and consults with our Compensation Committee on compensation issues, compensation design, and keeps our Compensation Committee apprised of regulatory, legislative and accounting developments and competitive practices related to executive compensation.
-F.W.
-Cook assisted our Compensation Committee in the design, structure and implementation of the executive compensation program for 2014.
-F.W.
-Cook reports directly to our Compensation Committee, and a representative of F.W.
-Cook, when requested, attends meetings of our Compensation Committee, is available to participate in executive sessions and communicates directly with our Compensation Committee Chairman or its members outside of meetings.
-F.W.
-Cook does no other work for the Company.
+In 2016, as in previous years, our Compensation Committee retained Frederic W. Cook & Co., Inc. ("FW Cook") as its consultant.
+FW Cook advises and consults with our Compensation Committee on compensation issues, compensation design, and keeps our Compensation Committee apprised of regulatory, legislative and accounting developments and competitive practices related to executive compensation.
+FW Cook assisted our Compensation Committee in the design, structure and implementation of the executive compensation program for 2016.
+FW Cook reports directly to our Compensation Committee, and a representative of FW Cook, when requested, attends meetings of our Compensation Committee, is available to participate in executive sessions and communicates directly with our Compensation Committee Chairman or its members outside of meetings.
+FW Cook does no other work for the Company.

-In compliance with the disclosure requirements of the SEC regarding the independence of compensation consultants, F.W.
-Cook addressed each of the six independence factors established by the SEC with our Compensation Committee.
-Their responses affirmed the independence of F.W.
-Cook on executive compensation matters.
-Based on this assessment, our Compensation Committee determined that the engagement of F.W.
-Cook does not raise any conflicts of interest or similar concerns.
+In compliance with the disclosure requirements of the SEC regarding the independence of compensation consultants, FW Cook addressed each of the six independence factors established by the SEC with our Compensation Committee.
+Their responses affirmed the independence of FW Cook on executive compensation matters.
+Based on this assessment, our Compensation Committee determined that the engagement of FW Cook does not raise any conflicts of interest or similar concerns.